1487quantum/waypointgen-markers/README.md

 # waypointgen
-A waypoint generator (using InteractiveMarkers in Rviz) and a waypoint server for playback.
+A waypoint generator (using InteractiveMarkers in Rviz) and a waypoint server for waypoint playback.
+The waypoints are saved as a **YAML** file.

 ## Usage
 Ensure that the waypointgen action msg is cloned into the workspace before cloning the main waypointgen package: